tale-toul/SingleNodeOpenshiftOnLibvirt/Terraform/libvirt/README.md

 ```
 ## Input variables

-Many aspects of the infrastructure created by terraform can be modified by assigning different values to the variables defined in the file **input-vars.tf**
+Many aspects of the infrastructure created by terraform can be modified with the variables defined in the file **input-vars.tf**

 All variables contain default values so it is not neccessary to modify them in order to create a funtioning infrastructure.